androguard/androguard/README.txt

 You should have received a copy of the GNU Lesser General Public License along with Androguard.
 If not, see <http://www.gnu.org/licenses/>.

+6.2 -] DAD

+Copyright (C) 2011, Geoffroy Gueguen <geoffroy.gueguen at gmail.com>
+All rights reserved.

+Androguard is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Androguard is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with DAD.
+If not, see <http://www.gnu.org/licenses/>.